-Ruth and JI Core 50 member Steven Liu (Taiwan)
+CEO Ruth Jarman and JI Core 50 member, Taiwanese consultant, Steven Liu (Taiwan)

-traveled to Amami Oshima to offer advice and feedback and to hold two seminars on welcoming international visitors.
+traveled to Amami Oshima to offer advice and feedback.
+On the island, Ruth and Steven did interviews on radio and with newspapers as well as spoke at two seminars on how to welcome international visitors.

 First, try to better explain and present what you already have to the new visitors and later tweak things to make services easier to use after you better understand their needs.